 Locate a Position For the Bottom Plate

 The bottom 8-foot-long two-by-four must be fastened to a solid spot on the floor.
 If the floor is concrete, the concrete is considered solid enough for a bottom plate.
 If the floor is wood (wood joists below a floor covering), the wall should be placed either directly on a parallel joist or perpendicular (90 degrees) to the floor joists.
+You can do this by measuring the joist locations in your basement or crawl space and then transferring the measurements to the floor inside.

 Mark the Top and Bottom Plates